nataliacancinogarcia/nataliacancinogarcia/README.md

 ## 🌟 What I Do:

 • **Data Science & Analytics 📊:** Skilled in Python, R, SQL, and Stata to analyze and visualize data.
-I love discovering insights 🔍 and building interactive dashboards 📊 using Tableau.
+I love discovering insights 🔍 and building interactive dashboards 📊 using Tableau and Power BI.

 ## 🚀 Projects You’ll Find Here: